asep3192/Guess_The_Number_Wiki_/downloads/GTN-Easygamemode-V1.2-OfficalRelease/README_GTN_EASY.txt

 Guess The Number - Easy Gamemode Version 1 was released to the public on March 17, 2025 (3/17/25) on the Easy page of the Guess The Number wiki.

 Where to find other game modes
-The other gamemodes of GTN (Guess The Number) can be found on their own gamemode pages like how Easy gamemode has its own page.
+The other gamemodes of GTN (Guess The Number) can be found on their own gamemode pages.
 When the other game modes are released you can download them from their Pages.

 Other gamemodes to be released at a later point (in the future).
 Guess The Number - Medium Easy Gamemode
 Guess The Number - Medium Gamemoded
 Guess The Number - Hard Mode
 Guess The Number - Extra Hard Mode (Hardest version of Guess The Number)

+All assets, content, and the source code used for Guess The Number (GTN) were originally made by Asep1582 (asep3192) and are the property of Asep1582 (asep3192).

+© Copyright 2024 Asep1582.
+All Rights Reserved.